Psychology (PSY)

 PSY 322.
 Child Development.
 4 Hours.

 Development of intelligence, language, and cognition; physical growth and social and personal development in newborns, infants, and toddlers and in early and middle childhood.
-Emphasis on child-rearing practices.
 Course Information: Designated Writing Course.

 PSY 323.
 Adolescence.
 4 Hours.